Van Gogh in

-In 1864, when Vincent was 11, his parents sent him to Jan Provily’s boarding school in Zevenbergen.
+In 1864, when Vincent was eleven years old, his parents sent him to Jan Provily’s boarding school in Zevenbergen.
 He had previously gone to the village school in Zundert and received lessons at home from his governess Anna Birnie and his father.
-A small group of pupils from well-to-do Dutch Reformed families in the area went to school in the town house on Zandweg, which had been built for Provily.
+A small group of pupils from well-to-do Dutch Reformed families in the area went to school in the town house on the Zandweg, which had been built for Provily.
 At the time Vincent was there, the school had nineteen other pupils.
 It was very different from the primary school in Zundert, where 150 students all sat in the same room.
 Yet Vincent later claimed to have benefited little from his time there; he wrote to his sister Willemien:

 “while all the rest of my life is absolutely as inept as it was at the time when, at the age of 12, I was at a boarding school where I learned absolutely nothing.”
 Read the complete letter